21 Health Secrets Your Gut Is Trying to Tell You

 Your gut is inflamed

-Not to be confused with IBS, inflammatory bowel disease (IBD) is an umbrella term for ulcerative colitis (UC) and Crohn's disease, chronic inflammation that can appear in different parts of the GI tract.
-"While patient's with IBD also have abdominal pain and alteration in bowel consistency—usually diarrhea only—they will also typically have symptoms related to significant inflammation of the bowel, including blood or mucus in the stool, weight loss, fever, and nighttime bowel movements," Dr. Rosenberg says.
-"Patients with IBD will also frequently have evidence of inflammation outside of the bowels, including joint pains and skin rashes."
-IBD has been thought of an autoimmune condition, but recent research shows it might not be the body attacking itself as much as the body overreacting to bacteria in the gut.
-Something called a "low-residue diet" could be the answer for Crohn's, colitis, and other GI problems.
+Not to be confused with IBS, inflammatory bowel disease (IBD) is an umbrella term for ulcerative colitis (UC) and Crohn’s disease, chronic inflammation that can appear in different parts of the GI tract.
+“While patient’s with IBD also have abdominal pain and alteration in bowel consistency—usually diarrhea only—they will also typically have symptoms related to significant inflammation of the bowel, including blood or mucus in the stool, weight loss, fever, and nighttime bowel movements,” Dr. Rosenberg says.
+“Patients with IBD will also frequently have evidence of inflammation outside of the bowels, including joint pains and skin rashes.”
+IBD has been thought of an autoimmune condition, but research in Cell found that it might not be the body attacking itself as much as the body overreacting to bacteria in the gut.

 Your gut may be leaking

 Vague GI symptoms like bloating, digestive problems, and pain could be caused by a newly identified condition just being recognized by doctors: leaky gut syndrome—also called intestinal permeability.
-These are the silent signs you have leaky gut syndrome.
-"In leaky gut, the spacing between cells in the gut lining is wider than it should be, and the integrity of the gut lining is compromised," Dr. Angle says.
-"When these particles escape the intestine and flood the body cavity, they are recognized as foreign by the immune system."
+“In leaky gut, the spacing between cells in the gut lining is wider than it should be, and the integrity of the gut lining is compromised,” Dr. Angle says.
+“When these particles escape the intestine and flood the body cavity, they are recognized as foreign by the immune system.”
 Your body mounts an attack, creating a chronic state of immune system activation, leading to chronic inflammation and a strained immune system.
-Dr. Ramdhaney notes that leaky gut syndrome is often a result of intestinal surgical resection for Crohn's disease, cancer, or other GI problems.
-According to Harvard Medical School, other causes may include genetics and a poor diet.
+Dr. Ramdhaney notes that leaky gut syndrome is often a result of intestinal surgical resection for Crohn’s disease, cancer, or other GI problems.